kendarorg/HttpAnsweringMachine/docs/java.md

     boolean [methodName](Request req, Response res)

-Can be added the HttpMethodFilter annotation
+You should then add the HttpMethodFilter annotation

 * phase: the [phase](docs/lifecyvle.md) for the filter
 * pathAddress: the exact path (or * for any)
 * pathPattern: the Java regexp for the path
 * method: the http method (or * for any)
 * name: a specific name
+* id: an unique identifier string
 * blocking: true/false.
 When blocking the filter result will be sent directly to the output, when false all the subsequent filters will be executed